UbuntuKylin/kylin-user-guide/data/guide/ukui/en_US/index.md

 ![Fig 8 Right-click menu of the start menu](image/8.png)

-Select "Property" to open the setting window, as shown below.
+Select "Property" to open the setting window, as shown in Fig 9.

 ![Fig 9 Property of the start menu](image/9.png)